HaliteChallenge/Halite-III/README.md

 Check out [the Forums](http://forums.halite.io) or email us at [halite@halite.io](mailto:halite@halite.io).

 ## About
-Halite III is developed and hosted by [Two Sigma](https://www.twosigma.com/), a company with a history of creating playful programming challenges.
+Halite III is developed and hosted by [Two Sigma](https://www.twosigma.com/), an investment manager with a history of creating playful programming challenges.
 Halite III is a resource management game in which artificial intelligence bots navigate the sea collecting halite.
 The Halite III competition allows players to develop bots with a variety of strategies and in multiple programming languages.